 - Since the pace of technology is very fast and clients are always looking for people who are ace with these new methods.
 So, make sure you update your profile regularly in accordance with the changing clients' demands.

-- Besides mentioning the skill set, it is always better to prove it by taking related skill test or adding a related certification to your profile.
+- Besides mentioning the skill set, it is always better to prove it by taking a related skill test or adding a related certification to your profile.

 3. Giving Your Profile a Generic Description

-- Finally, attach work samples to your profile to build a confidence in clients that they are hiring the right candidate.
+- Finally, attach work samples to your profile to build confidence in clients that they are hiring the right candidate.

-4. Lacking of Persona
+4. Lacking Persona

 - Your profile is your impression to the client.
 It is a place to express yourself.

-- Use a language that clearly describes you in a professional manner.
+- Use language that clearly describes you in a professional manner.
 Remember that being informal makes you less worthy and being too formal makes you look rude to the clients.

 - Build your profile keeping the taste of clients in your mind.
-How they want to be talked to?
+How do they want to be talked to?
 Try to write in a way that speaks with them and matches their needs.

 - The language also depends on the type of industry you are working for.
-If you are working for a large company, go for a formal tone or if your company is a creative one, then little informal tone will cause no harm.
+If you are working for a large company, go for a formal tone or if your company is a creative one, then a little informal tone will cause no harm.